-For patients needing advanced therapies available only at RWJBH, the team determines the fastest and safest transfer method (air or ground transport) and the appropriate plan of action.
+RWJBH, the team determines the fastest and safest transfer method-air or ground transport-and the appropriate plan of action.

-"Together, we decide where the patient should be transferred, whether it's directly to the cardiac catheterization lab, the cardiovascular intensive care unit, or the operating room," Dr. Skelding says.
-"Once the patient arrives, we reassess and pivot to a new game plan based on the patient's condition if needed."
-IMPROVING OUTCOMES Because awareness is an essential part of rapid response, the Cardiogenic Shock Team has developed educational resources to aid providers in recognizing the signs of cardiogenic shock.
-The team also is sharing lessons learned with medical students and other health-care professionals to help save more lives.
-"We are fortunate to have such high levels of resources and talent across our hospitals," Dr. Skelding says.
+"Together, we decide where the patient should be transferred, whether it's directly to the cardiac catheterization lab, the cardiovascular intensive care unit, or the operating room," Dr. Montgomery says.
+"Once the patient arrives, we reassess and pivot to a new game plan based on the patient's condition, if needed."
+IMPROVING OUTCOMES Because awareness is an essential part of rapid response, the Cardiogenic Shock Team has developed a variety of educational resources to assist providers in being able to recognize the signs of cardiogenic shock.
+The team also is sharing important lessons they have learned with medical students and other health-care professionals to help save more lives.
+"We are fortunate to have such high levels of resources and talent across our hospitals," Dr. Montgomery says.
 "By working together, we can give every person with cardiogenic shock in New Jersey a better chance at survival."
 TO PROTECT AND SERVE